 [last updated: DD Month YYYY) [date of the latest update]]

-NOTE: This is the first initial version based on inputs and there was no time to fully review and discuss all parts.
-All agreed parts of the text are marked in green.
-All texts will be further reviewed and discussed in a correspondence group until the next ECC PT1 meeting.
+NOTE: This is a working document..
+All texts will be further reviewed and discussed in upcoming correspondence group meetings until the next ECC PT1 meeting.

 Executive summary

 This report addresses Tasks 1 and 2 of the EC Mandate to CEPT to develop least restrictive harmonised technical conditions suitable for next-generation (5G) terrestrial wireless systems for priority frequency bands above 24 GHz (EC mandate – see Annex 1).